YasirBajwa/YasirBajwa/README.md

-### Hi there, 👋 I'm Yasir Bajwa Frontend/React developer
+### Hi there, 👋 I'm Yasir Bajwa Level 2 Seller at Fiverr | React developer | Front end developer

 I have worked on a 100+ freelance Projects.Some of them are uploaded here other were privates so could't upload due to privacy issue.